Including and excluding properties | laravel-data | Spatie

 AlbumData::from(Album::first())->include('songs.*');

 Explicitly including properties of data objects also works on a single data object.
-For example, our UserData
+For example, our `UserData` looks like this:

 class UserData extends Data